Ole Miss staffer posted fake Penn State player quote from fake account before Peach Bowl

 — WEARE_PennSt (@WEARE_PENNST23) December 30, 2023

 David Eckert covers Ole Miss for the Clarion Ledger.
-Email him at deckert@gannett.com or reach him on Twitter @davideckert98.
+Reach him on Twitter @davideckert98.

-Get the latest news and insight on SEC football by subscribing to the SEC Unfiltered newsletter, delivered straight to your inbox.

 This article originally appeared on Mississippi Clarion Ledger: Lane Kiffin: Ole Miss staffer made fake Penn State account before bowl